 What these findings tell us is that employees want to find value in their intranet — hence why they continue to log on — but that organizations haven’t done enough to communicate the purpose of an intranet and leverage its many features and capabilities to their advantage.

 Before we dive into specific uses of an intranet, it’s important to set aside any baggage that the word “intranet” has accumulated over the years.
-Yes, intranet systems have been known to cause headaches – as disorganized dumping grounds for company information.
+Yes, many intranet implementations have been known to cause headaches — as disorganized dumping grounds for company information.

 But thanks to modern, engaging solutions, we can leave those troubles behind.
 So, let’s flip this thinking around and consider five ways the company intranet can be used as a power for good.

 Consolidating internal communications on the company intranet —– from leadership news to HR or IT updates – is an easy way to gather important information in one place.
 It allows the internal communications team to focus their time, effort, and resources —– and it clears up any confusion among the employee base about where to find the latest news.